resrc/rienswagerman.nl/articles/visual-design-systems/index.md

 **The Canons of page construction** <span class="right">1950</span>

 The canons of page construction are a set of principles in the field of book design used to describe the ways that page proportions, margins and type areas (print spaces) of books are constructed.
-The notion of canons, or laws of form, of book page construction was popularized by Jan Tschichold in the mid to late twentieth century, based on the work of J. A. van de Graaf, Raúl M. Rosarivo, Hans Kayser, and others.
+The notion of canons, or laws of form, of book page construction, was popularized by Jan Tschichold in the mid to late twentieth century, based on the work of J. A. van de Graaf, Raúl M. Rosarivo, Hans Kayser, and others.
 Tschichold wrote, “Though largely forgotten today, methods and rules upon which it is impossible to improve have been developed for centuries.
 To produce perfect books these rules have to be brought to life and applied.”
 <br/>
 <small>
 Wikipedia.
 Canons of page construction. [en.wikipedia.org/wiki/Canons_of_page_construction](https://en.wikipedia.org/wiki/Canons_of_page_construction)